Beyond the fourth dimension

 Image by Claudio Rocchini (Own work), via Wikimedia Commons.

-For more on the Zometool models of the k21 polytopes, especially their Zomable projections, check this vZome page.
+For more on the the Zometool models of the k21 polytopes, especially their Zomable projections, check this vZome page.

 That's not the end of the fun, though.
 That has just started...